uhasker/getting-things-done-in-next-js/src/chapter2/01-html-and-the-dom.md

 ### Summary

 You know what HTML is and how HTML elements look like.
-You also know about the DOM is and why you wouldn't want to manipulate it using JavaScript manually.
+You also know about the DOM and why you wouldn't want to manipulate it using JavaScript manually.

 ### Further reading